ROCm/container-toolkit/docs/container-runtime/quick-start-guide.rst

    amd-ctk cdi generate --output=/etc/cdi/amd.json

-To validate that the generated CDI spec accurately reflects the available GPUs and partitions, use:
+To validate that the existing CDI spec accurately reflects the available GPUs and partitions, use:

 .. code-block:: bash